steqeq/0000/docs/contribute/contributing.md

      python3 -m sphinx -T -E -b html -d _build/doctrees -D language=en . _build/html
      ```

-    The output files are placed in the `docs/_build` directory.
+    The output files will be located in the `docs/_build` directory.
 Open `docs/_build/html/index.html` to view the documentation.

     For more information on the build process, see [Building documentation](building.md).

     For more information on ROCm build tools, see [Documentation toolchain](toolchain.md).
 6. Push your changes.
 A GitHub link will be returned in the output of the `git push` command.
 Open this link in a browser to create the pull request.